FlashQ Q20II reviews

 The blue LED light is the power of the video light

-The FlashQ Q20ii really does seem very small, especially when you remove the transmitter, but when comparing it to my old Meike MK320, it is roughly the same size.
-Turning on the FlashQ Q20ii is slightly more tricky than I first expected and this is really not well explained in the user manual.
+The FlashQ Q20ii really does seem very small, especially when you remove the transmitter, but when compared to my old Meike MK320, it is roughly the same size.
+Turning on the FlashQ Q20ii is slightly more tricky than I first expected, and this is not well explained in the user manual.
 There are two steps you need to follow to use this flash.
-The first step is to turn on the power of the flash unit, and the second step is that you need to power on the transmitter separately, even if you are going to shoot the flash mounted to the transmitter.
-If you don’t turn on the transmitter, then the flash won’t fire.
-It turns out that there are no connections between the FlashQ Q20ii and the transmitter so you always have to follow those two steps to use the FlashQ Q20ii.
+The first step is to turn on the power of the flash unit, and the second step is to power on the transmitter separately, even if you are going to shoot with the flash mounted to the transmitter.
+If you don’t turn on the transmitter, the flash won’t fire.
+It turns out that there are no connections between the FlashQ Q20ii and the transmitter, so you always have to follow those two steps to use the FlashQ Q20ii.

 Click the button at the bottom center of the FlashQ Q20 unit to disengage the unit from the transmitter.

 Unfortunately, there are no connectors for the transmitter and the flash receiver.
-I originally thought that the metal pins would provide some kind of electronic signal such as turning on the transmitter but I was wrong.
+I originally thought that the metal pins would provide some kind of electronic signal, such as turning on the transmitter, but I was wrong.
 This is just a location to store the transmitter.
-I hope this is something that will be improved on the third generation as it can be confusing to someone who is new to the product.
+I hope this is something that will be improved in the third generation, as it can be confusing to someone who is new to the product.

 The video light